markvagil/cse251w23/week05/team/teach05.md

 ## Requirements

-1. Download [team.py](team/team.py), [server.py](team/server.py), [urls.txt](team/urls.txt) and [data.txt](team/data.txt) from Github and place them in one directory.
-Make sure that you open that directory in VSCode.

-2. In a terminal (mac) or command window (windows), run the server with the command `py server.py` for Windows, `python3 server.py` for Mac.
+1. In a terminal (mac) or command window (windows), run the server with the command `py server.py` for Windows, `python3 server.py` for Mac.
 You can check the documentation on the Star Wars assignment on how to run the server.

-3. Start with `RETRIEVE_THREADS = 1` while implementing the threads.
+2. Start with `RETRIEVE_THREADS = 1` while implementing the threads.
 Implement your program in steps - building on code that works.

-4. You final goal is to set `RETRIEVE_THREADS = 4` where you will create 4 `retrieve_thread()` threads.
+3. You final goal is to set `RETRIEVE_THREADS = 4` where you will create 4 `retrieve_thread()` threads.

-5. Once you have the program working with multiple threads, run the program using different `RETRIEVE_THREADS` values.
+4. Once you have the program working with multiple threads, run the program using different `RETRIEVE_THREADS` values.
 Does your program complete faster with more threads?
 Is there a point where adding more threads to this program doesn't improve completion time?

 ## Sample Solution